digitallyinduced/ihp/Guide/session.markdown

     unless isAllowedToPost do
         setErrorMessage "You don't have the required permissions to create a post" redirectTo NewPostAction

     ...
 ```

-In both cases the messages are stored inside the session.
+In both cases, the messages are stored inside the session.
 The message value is automatically cleared after the next request (except redirects or when sending a JSON response).

 ### Rendering a Message

-You have to make sure that `{renderFlashMessages}` is displayed somewhere in your layout or view, otherwise the flash message is not visible.
+You have to make sure that `{renderFlashMessages}` is displayed somewhere in your layout or view, otherwise, the flash message is not visible.

 Here is an example of a layout calling `renderFlashMessages`: